webdevelopersunil/Node-Core/README.md

 # Static files ( app.use(express.static('assets')) )
 - css/js/images directories holds the files for styling HTML
 - implemented css and js static files to the home.ejs file

+# Mongo DB
+- Mongoose Install
+- Setup Config for connection with mongo DB
+- Error handling for secure connection with mongo db